Waking up to a circular economy

 Our circular economy year kicked off with February’s visit by Andrew Morlet, CEO of the Ellen MacArthur Foundation.
 In May we launched the report on the economic value of the circular economy for Auckland, with Auckland Tourism, Events and Economic Development (ATEED).
 This helped spark a wave of activity in business and government up and down the country.

 In August ten leading businesses backed our diagnostic study on New Zealand’s plastic packaging system.
 Already we have shared some interim results with them.
 The report, complete with input, is set to be published later this month.
 We are now developing a programme to deliver on the recommendations contained in the study.
 This will play a key role in facilitating a circular economy for plastics that works in New Zealand.

 CEA also co-organised the country’s first Circular Economy Summit with WasteMINZ.
 This featured a challenging and inspiring keynote speech from Professor Dr Michael Braungart.
 He is renowned as one of the leading lights in the Cradle-to-Cradle movement of the 1990s.
-Videos of all the sessions can be viewed here.

 We have also established the Going Circular category, sponsored by Foundation Partner Auckland Council, in the NZI Sustainable Business Network Awards.
 This is aimed at helping to inspire more developments in the circular economy.
 Finalists for the have been announced and case studies are available to view here.

 We will be continuing to nurture circular economy across the country.
 This includes a series of events in the Bay of Plenty with our newest Foundation Partner, the Regional Bay of Plenty Council.
 We are also holding a pilot Circular Economy Series event in Wellington on Tuesday November 27.
 The Series will offer in-depth explorations of how businesses can use technology to unlock circular economy opportunities.
 It will complement our other circular economy events up and down the country.